Antoine Blondin: Biography

 Blondin was the son of a poet, Germaine Blondin, whose name he took, and of a printer's proof-reader.
 He earned a degree in philosophy the Sorbonne after studying at the Lycée Louis-le-Grand in Paris and the Lycée Pierre Corneille in Rouen.

 He became very close to Roland Laudenbach during World War II.

 He was sent to Germany in 1942 for compulsory war work during the German occupation of World War II.
 The experience inspired his first novel, L'Europe buissonnière, which appeared in 1949.
 It won the Prix des Deux Magots, named after a literary café in Paris, and brought him the friendship of authors such as Marcel Aymé and Roger Nimier and the philosopher, Jean-Paul Sartre.
 In 1953, the young critic Bernard Frank dubbed the novelists Roger Nimier, Jacques Laurent, and Blondin as "les Hussards," a title which stuck.
-The Hussars were characterized by their shared right-wing literary heritage, youthful irreverence towards leftist intellectuals, and a commitment to "art for art's sake."
+The Hussards were characterized by their shared right-wing literary heritage, youthful irreverence towards leftist intellectuals, and a commitment to "art for art's sake."
 Blondin's right-wing leanings did not, however, prevent a friendship with the socialist François Mitterrand, for whom he later came to vote.

 His next novels, Les Enfants du bon Dieu and L'Humeur vagabonde confirmed a distinctive style which critics placed between Stendhal and Jules Renard.
 Turns of phrase such as "After the second world war, the trains started moving again.
 I profited from that by leaving my wife and children" and "I have stayed very thin, and so has my body of work," are exemplary of Blondin's affinity for wordplay and humor.
 The themes of friendship, bohemianism, and the historical shock of World War II also held a prominent place in his fiction.
 After publishing the well-received novel Un Singe en hiver, Blondin remained an active journalist, but the death of his best friend Roger Nimier prompted him to largely abandon writing fiction for over a decade.
 Nonetheless, he won the 1977 Prix Goncourt de la Nouvelle for the short story collection Quat'saisons.

 Blondin wrote press columns supporting the right in politics.
 He was a monarchist and wrote for monarchist publications such as Aspects de la France, La Nation Française and Rivarol.
 Although he was associated with Action Française intellectuals and the Maurrassian right during the beginning of his career, he distanced himself from politics later in his life.
 He also wrote sports features for L'Équipe, for which he covered 27 editions of the Tour de France and seven Olympic Games.
 The Tour de France winner, Bernard Hinault, said: